How to Help a Teen Who Has Few (To No Friends) Now That School is in Full Swing

 If you see your teen struggling to make friends or getting rejected by other kids, don’t hang back.
 There’s a lot you can do to help your teen build and practice the skills to make one or two really close friends.
 And that’s all anybody really needs.

-A teen that is isolating from peers is different from one who is being bullied.
+A teen that is isolating from their peers is different from one who is being bullied.
 With a rising number of young adults being diagnosed with mental health disorders, it is vital that parents are aware of the warning signs of mental health issues as their children mature.

 Here are 9 Ways to Help Your Teen When they Have Few or No Friends To Turn Things Around

 Learning how to form successful peer relationships is a critical skill that we all use – and — and refine — all our lives.
-Not everyone can be the leader, many kids are hesitant in social situations.
+Not everyone can be the leader, and many kids are hesitant in social situations.

 #1 Don’t jump in and “fix it”